trskop/command-wrapper/dhall/Exec/completion/scripts/README.md

 TOOLSET help [--man] completion
 ```

-Scripts ending with `.bash` extensions are standard Bash scripts, those
+Scripts ending with `.bash` extensions are standard Bash scripts, those ending
-ending with `.dhall` are templates of Bash scripts, i.e. Dhall expressions
+with `.bash.dhall` are templates of Bash scripts, i.e. Dhall expressions of
-of type `Text`.
+type `Text`.
 All scripts have the following calling convention:

 ```
 SCRIPT --index=INDEX [--shell=SHELL] [-- [WORD ...]]